 Inside: Are you a breastfeeding mom?
 Make this easy power foods lactation smoothie.
 This smoothie is full of ingredients that are healthy and will give you a boost!

 Every new mom thinks about breastfeeding and not everyone has the magic supply that we wish we had.
 Many of us, myself included, struggle with maintaining supply, and with breastfeeding challenges in general.
 We do our best and sometimes we turn to nature for a little bit of help.
 If you’ve been enjoying recipes for nursing mothers, I have one more to share.
-Here is a great recipe for a power food lactation smoothie that can help give us that breastmilk boost.
+Here is a great lactation recipe for a power food lactation smoothie for breastfeeding that can help give us that breastmilk boost.
 So when you’re looking for easy smoothies for breastfeeding moms don’t forget to include this one!

-Milk stimulating foods are called galactagogues.
-There are medicines and herbal supplements you can take, or you can start with naturally-occurring galactagogues.
-One such power food is oatmeal, which is a good source of iron (you may also like my overnight oatmeal for lactation post).
-Beets are also a power food (full of vitamins and minerals, can lower your blood pressure).
+Beets are also a power food (full of vitamins and minerals, which can lower your blood pressure).
 And both foods are useful in lowering cholesterol as well.
 Also, alfalfa sprouts are an amazing little superfood that improves digestion and lowers your risk of cancer and diabetes.

 Ingredients (one serving):